bhusserl-davis/ECS171-Group1-Project/README.md

 embedding_vectors = get_weight_matrix(w2v_model, word_index)
 ```
 In the second layer, we tried RNN layer and LTSM, in both model we use 128 units.
-In the third layer, we use sigmoid as our activation function.
+In the third layer, we use sigmoid as our activation function to output the probability as an output before thresholding our final answer.

 # Results